Typhoon Haiyan

-Typhoon Haiyan, known in the Philippines as Super Typhoon Yolanda, was an extremely powerful and catastrophic tropical cyclone that is among the most powerful tropical cyclones ever recorded.
-Upon making landfall, Haiyan devastated portions of Southeast Asia, particularly the Philippines during early November 2013.
+Typhoon Haiyan, known in the Philippines as Super Typhoon Yolanda, (Note: The Japan Meteorological Agency assigns names to typhoons in the Western North Pacific and North of the equator, as the Regional Specialized Meteorological Center.
+PAGASA assigns local names to tropical cyclones within the Philippine Area of Responsibility.
+On May 1, 2015, as PAGASA added Signal No. 5, Super Typhoon (220 km/hr 10 minute maximum sustained winds) and Severe Tropical Storm category, PAGASA reclassified the system as Super Typhoon Yolanda and in March 23, 2022 PAGASA lowered threshold to 185 km/hr, still classified as super typhoon) was an extremely powerful and catastrophic tropical cyclone that is among the most intense tropical cyclones ever recorded.
+Upon making landfall, Haiyan devastated portions of Southeast Asia, particularly the Philippines, during early November 2013.
 It is one of the deadliest typhoons on record in the Philippines, killing at least 6,300 people in the region of Visayas alone.
-In terms of JTWC-estimated 1-minute sustained winds, Haiyan is tied with Meranti in 2016 for being the second strongest landfalling tropical cyclone on record, only behind Goni in 2020.
-It was also the most intense and deadliest tropical cyclone worldwide in 2013.
+It was the most intense and deadliest tropical cyclone worldwide in 2013.

 The 30th named storm, thirteenth typhoon, and fifth super typhoon of the 2013 Pacific typhoon season, Haiyan originated from a low-pressure area several hundred kilometers east-southeast of Pohnpei in the Federated States of Micronesia on November 2.
 Tracking generally westward, environmental conditions favored tropical cyclogenesis and the system developed into a tropical depression on the following day.
-After becoming a tropical storm and receiving the name Haiyan at 00:00 UTC on November 4, the system began a period of rapid intensification that brought it to typhoon intensity by 18:00 UTC on November 5.
-By November 6, the Joint Typhoon Warning Center (JTWC) assessed the system as a Category 5-equivalent super typhoon on the Saffir–Simpson hurricane wind scale (SSHWS); the storm passed over the island of Kayangel in Palau shortly after attaining this strength.
+After becoming a tropical storm and receiving the name Haiyan at 00:00 UTC on November 4, 2013, the system began a period of rapid intensification that brought it to typhoon intensity by 18:00 UTC on November 5, 2013.
+By November 6, 2013, the Joint Typhoon Warning Center (JTWC) assessed the system as a Category 5-equivalent super typhoon on the Saffir–Simpson hurricane wind scale (SSHWS); the storm passed over the island of Kayangel in Palau shortly after attaining this strength.

 The Philippine Atmospheric, Geophysical and Astronomical Services Administration (PAGASA) estimated the average ten-minute sustained winds at 235 km/h (146 mph) and gusts up to 275 km/h (171 mph) at landfall over Guiuan, Eastern Samar.
-Haiyan continued to intensify; at 12:00 UTC on November 7, the Japan Meteorological Agency (JMA) upgraded the storm's maximum ten-minute sustained winds to a peak of 230 km/h.
+Haiyan continued to intensify; at 12:00 UTC on November 7, 2013, the Japan Meteorological Agency (JMA) upgraded the storm's maximum ten-minute sustained winds to a peak of 230 km/h.
 The Hong Kong Observatory put the storm's maximum ten-minute sustained winds at 285 km/h prior to landfall in the central Philippines, while the China Meteorological Administration (CMA) estimated the maximum two-minute sustained winds at the time to be around 78 m/s or 280 km/h.
-At the same time, the JTWC estimated the system's one-minute sustained winds at 315 km/h, unofficially making Haiyan the strongest tropical cyclone ever observed based on wind speed, a record which would later be surpassed by Hurricane Patricia in 2015 at 345 km/h.
+At the same time, the JTWC estimated the system's one-minute sustained winds at 315 km/h, making Haiyan one of the strongest tropical cyclone ever observed based on wind speed.